arp242/goatcounter/docs/sessions.markdown

 - Create a server-side hash: hash(site.ID, User-Agent, IP, salt) to identify the client without storing any personal information directly.

-- An hour after a hash is last seen, the hash is removed.
-This ensures we can track the current browsing session only.
+- Don't persist the hash to disk; this isn't really needed as we just want to track the "browsing session" rather than re-identify someone coming back the next day.

 - The salt is rotated every 4 hour on a sliding schedule; when a new pageview comes in we try to find an existing session based on the current and previous